Make an Autonomous Robotic Explorer

 Elaborate (60 Min.)

-Rovers developed for any scientific mission have a common functionality.
+Rovers developed for any scientific mission have common functions.
 They are all able to collect some kind of information and send it back to a scientific base.
 Various communication systems have been invented over the years to suit different constraints and needs.

 Encourage an active brainstorming process.